dysonprotocol/docs/blog/2023-02-22-updating-and-creating-scripts.md

 ### Group Policy Script

 A Group Policy is an account and address associated with a group and a decision policy.
 A group can have many policies which all have their own individual address and script.
-A decision policy is the way memebers of the group vote on proposals to be excecuted by that group policy.
+A decision policy is the way members of the group vote on proposals to be excecuted by that group policy.

 Importantly this can control how the script of a policy is updated or what messages are run.
 You can trust this as much as you trust the decision policy of the group itself.